Answers in Motive Analytics

 5. A pop-up appears, select + Add a condition.

-6. Select the comparison option from the Conditions dropdown.
+6. Select the comparison option from the Condition dropdown.

 7. Set the relevant numerical limits.

-Note: When the is between operator is selected, a minimum and maximum value must be set.
-The is in and is not in operators require a list of values separated by semicolons (";").
+Note: When the between operator is selected, a minimum and maximum value must be set.
+The "is in" and "is not in" operators require a list of values separated by semicolons (";").

 8. Select the edit chart configuration in the upper right of your chart for Conditional formatting.